2001 Turkish economic crisis: Political instability

 In March 1996 a Coalition was formed between the Motherland Party's Mesut Yılmaz and the True Path Party's Tansu Çiller.
 The plan was for Yilmaz and Çiller to alternate the Prime Ministry.
 However, there was much public distraction caused by leader of the Welfare Party Necmettin Erbakan's threats to investigate Çiller for corruption.
 Meanwhile, Erbakan, who had been excluded from the coalition, did everything he could to rally support for an Islamic NATO, and an Islamic version of the European Union.

 The Motherland coalition collapsed in part because of Erbakan's widespread public support.
 Addition tensions wreaked havoc on the government.
 Yilmaz was forced to resign on June 6, 1996, with the government having lasted for only 90 days.
 Erbakan became Prime Minister on June 29 as the head of a Welfare/True Path coalition.

 The success of the new Welfare-Path coalition was viewed with hostility by the military.
 Erbakan's explicitly Islamist policies resulted in a post modern coup in which the military forced Erbakan to yield power to Demirel who yielded to Yilmaz on June 19, 1997.
 The political fighting between Yilmaz and Ciller on one side, and Erbakan on the other would continue, making coalitions difficult to create.
 In addition, corruption was rampant at this time.
 People were highly disillusioned with their government.
 This lack of faith and efficacy would cause foreign nations to carefully examine any investment in Turkey.

 On 21 February 2001, during a quarrel in a National Security Council meeting, President Ahmet Necdet Sezer threw the constitutional code book at the elderly Prime Minister Bülent Ecevit, sparking a full-blown crisis.

 Foreign divestment

 The International Monetary Fund (IMF) team in 1996 warned of an impending financial crisis because of the deficit, which soon came into being.
 Turkey's unstable political landscape led many foreign investors to divest from the country.
 As foreign investors observed the political turmoil and the government's attempts to eliminate the budget deficit, they withdrew $70 billion worth of capital from the country in a matter of months.
-This left a vacuum of capital that Turkish banks were unable to alleviate because the government trying was no longer able to pay off its bonds.
+This left a vacuum of capital that Turkish banks were unable to alleviate because the government was no longer able to pay off its bonds.
 With no capital to speak of, the Turkish economy slowed dramatically.